Suicide attempt affects Kolkata Metro Rail services | Business

 Suicide attempt affects Kolkata Metro Rail services

 A man attempted suicide by jumping before an approaching train at Esplanade station of the Metro Railway here on Tuesday, disrupting services for around 45 minutes, an official said.
 However, power supply to the third rail was stopped and the man was rescued.
-He was then taken to a state-run hospital, a spokesperson of the railway said.
+The injured person was then taken to a state-run hospital, a spokesperson of the railway said.

 The third rail, an additional rail running parallel to the tracks, supplies electricity to the Metro trains.
 "There has been a suicide attempt in the up line at Esplanade station at 12.12 pm," the spokesperson said in a statement.